SimonFJ20/courses/compiler/chapter_3.md

 }
 ```

-Then we test, if we've reached a single line statement, meaning it should end with a `;`, ishc as let, return and break.
+Then we test, if we've reached a single line statement, meaning it should end with a `;`, such as let, return and break.

 ```ts
 class Parser {